7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 - Group size: 50 people

-Sometimes you just want to see things at your own pace.
-If that’s you, consider taking a private tour with Halia.
-They offer 6 hour, 9 hour, or 12 hour tours with flat rate pricing for up to 10 guests.
+Sometimes you want to see things at your own pace.
+If that’s you, consider taking a private tour with Hali’a.
+They offer 6-, 9-, or 12-hour tours with a flat rate for up to 10 guests.

-You can design the tour stops with your guide and they will help you to secure USS Arizona Memorial tickets, if possible.
-As a guide, you can expect to do 1 activity on a 6 hour tour, 2 activities on a 9 hour tour, and 3 activities on a 12 hour tour.
+You can design the tour stops with your guide, and they will help you to secure USS Arizona Memorial tickets, if possible.
+As an estimate, you can expect to do one activity on a 6-hour tour, two activities on a 9-hour tour, and three activities on a 12-hour tour.

 Admission to the museums is not included in the tour price.